tensorflow/tpu/models/official/resnet/README.md

 configurations including ResNet-18, 34, 101, 152, 200.
 The 18 and 34 layer
 configurations use residual blocks without bottlenecks and the remaining configurations use bottleneck layers.
-The configuration can be controlled via `--resnet_size`.
+The configuration can be controlled via `--resnet_depth`.
 Bigger models require more training time and more memory, thus may require lowering the `--train_batch_size` to avoid running out of memory.

 ### Using your own data